Interactive Dashboard Example

 - where attention should go,

-In other words, the dashboard should not just show data.
+In other words, the dashboard should not just show numbers.

 It should support judgment.